Subashh-Chaudhary/Frontend_Internship_Accessment/kanBan-Board/README.md

   <h1>Kanban Board</h1>

   <h2>Overview</h2>
   <p>This Kanban board project is a simple task management system built with React.js, TypeScript, Jest, @dnd-kit/core abd @dnd-kit/sortable.
 It allows users to create, manage, and organize tasks across different columns, such as "To Do", "In Progress", and "Done".
-The data is stored locally using <code>localStorage</code> and can be managed with features like undo and redo actions.</p>
+The data is stored locally using <code>localStorage</code></p>

   ![Image](https://github.com/user-attachments/assets/a3b696b6-8ac3-41d1-a195-c76c43da8b93)

   <hr>

-  <h2>Tech Stack & Rationale</h2>
+  <h2>Tech Stack</h2>

   <h3>Frontend</h3>
   <ul>